How Applications Fit into a Deployment

 - Policies — define who can access what, which identity providers handle authentication, and what identity information flows to each application

-In the Maverics Console, applications and policies are connected through User Flows.
-A User Flow is a Console-only concept that ties together an application, its authentication policies, header mappings, and identity provider bindings into a single manageable unit.
+In both the Maverics Console and YAML configuration, an application’s authentication policies, header mappings, and identity provider bindings are configured directly on the application itself — there is no separate object that ties them together.
 The typical Console workflow is:- Create an Identity Fabric connector (e.g., Entra ID)

 - Create an Application (e.g., a proxy app for your legacy HR portal)